Barracuda Fishing in Puerto Rico

 Written by: Captain Alberto Jimenez

-With crystal clear waters and healthy reef systems, Puerto Rico breeds aggressive barracuda ready to test the most seasoned anglers.
-As apex predators, barracuda bring brute strength, speed, and razor-sharp teeth to the fight.
+With crystal clear waters and healthy reef systems, Puerto Rico breeds aggressive barracuda (known locally in Spanish as "picua") ready to test the most seasoned anglers.
+The Great Barracuda (Sphyraena barracuda) thrives in Puerto Rico's diverse marine ecosystems, from shallow reef flats fishing near the shore to fishing off deep offshore structures, making them accessible to various fishing styles year-round.
+As apex predators, barracuda bring brute strength, speed—capable of reaching bursts exceeding 35 mph—and razor-sharp teeth to the fight.
+These streamlined hunters can accelerate from a stationary position to full attack speed in a fraction of a second, making their strikes some of the most explosive in sportfishing.
 By understanding their behavior and dialing in proven techniques, fishermen consistently hook these hard-charging adversaries known for their intense strikes and ruthless fights.

 BARRACUDA FISHING TACKLE, EQUIPMENT AND TECHNIQUES